Darckore/utils/docs/README.md

 `strings.hpp` has functions for string manipulation (trimming, mostly), and hashed string representation.

+### String pool

+It's a very basic and simple string pool kinda thing.
+You can make it intern strings and format AND intern strings.
+Mostly needed to keep those strings alive for later use as string views.

 ### Multi-iter

 Aah, this one deserves a little explanation.